Photo by Oleg Gapeenko

 8. Insert annotations in YouTube videos.
 By using an annotation option on YouTube, you’ll be providing an explanation inviting users to subscribe to your e-mail list.

-9. On your Facebook tabs, insert your e-mail opt-in.
+9. Depending on your social media, insert your e-mail opt-in.
 Depending on your technique or vendor for emailing, there are thousands of ways to do it.

 10. Include a giveaway on your Facebook page.
-Facebook can be used as a tool to provide coupons, giveaways or to stage a competition.
+Facebook, in particular, can be used as a tool to provide coupons, giveaways or to stage a competition.

 11. Consider webinars.
 Whether you do your own or invite guests to be the talent, webinars have been part of the trend to grow lists.

 12. Try guest blogging.
-To build traffic to your site and to capture e-mail signups, consider guest blogging (see Tips to Improve Your Odds to Get Published as a Guest Blogger).
+To build traffic to your site and to capture e-mail signups, consider tips for guest blogging

 13. Keep your opt-in forms simple.
 If you ask for more than a name and e-mail address, you risk creating the wrong perception — appearing to be too intrusive.
 If you do, people won’t participate.